simon-v/bchinfo.org/en/full-node.md

 ### Other Linux Distributions

-*Instructions for Bitcoin Core 0.14.2
+*Instructions for Bitcoin Cash Node 0.14.2

-The following instructions describe installing Bitcoin Core using tools available in most mainstream Linux distributions.
+The following instructions describe installing Bitcoin Cash Node using tools available in most mainstream Linux distributions.
 We assume you use a Bourne-like shell such as `bash`.

-Using any computer, go to the [Bitcoin Core download page][] and verify you have made a secure connection to the server.
+Using any computer, go to the [Bitcoin Cash Node download page][] and verify you have made a secure connection to the server.

 ![Verify secure connection](/img/full-node/en-secure-connection.png)